-2. Section 6.1.2 page 6 is hereby modified by deleting the second sentence and replacing it with the following sentences:
+1. Section 7.1.2 page 7 is hereby modified by deleting the third sentence in its entirety and replacing it with the following sentences:

-"The minimum right-of-way requirement for Kennedy Road South within the New Development Area shall be 30 metres.
+"The minimum right-of-way requirement for Kennedy Road within New Development Area 14 shall be 30 metres.
 The minimum right-of-way requirement for Rutherford Road within New Development Area 14 shall be 26 metres."